FedEx Corporation (FDX): The stock ticks all the boxes for top investors

-FedEx Corporation (FDX) is priced at $240.41 after the most recent trading session.
-At the very opening of the session, the stock price was $242.38 and reached a high price of $243.815, prior to closing the session it reached the value of $244.24.
-The stock touched a low price of $239.54.Recently in News on February 10, 2022, FedEx Celebrates Tenth Annual Small Business Grant Contest.
-10 Winners to be Selected; More Than $365,000 in Cash and Prizes Up for Grabs.
+FedEx Corporation (FDX) is priced at $235.51 after the most recent trading session.
+At the very opening of the session, the stock price was $242.38 and reached a high price of $243.815, prior to closing the session it reached the value of $240.41.
+The stock touched a low price of $239.54.Recently in News on February 11, 2022, FedEx Corp.
+Board Declares Quarterly Dividend.
+The Board of Directors of FedEx Corp.
+(NYSE: FDX) today declared a quarterly cash dividend of $0.75 per share on FedEx Corp. common stock.
+The dividend is payable April 1, 2022 to stockholders of record at the close of business on March 7, 2022.
 You can read further details here

 3 Tiny Stocks Primed to Explode